TongHan96/Dynamic_Pricing/README.md

 # Dynamic_Pricing

-This is the numeric experiment of Menglong's paper 'Dynamic Pricing With Infrequent InventoryReplenishments'
+This is the numeric experiment of Menglong's paper 'Dynamic Pricing With Infrequent Inventory Replenishments'.